laurenstuerk/CCL1/diary.md

 - **Shooting Mechanic:** Added functionality to shoot towards the cursor's location on the canvas.
 It's not fully working yet due to canvas transformation issues.
 - **Directional Sprites:** Updated the character to face the correct direction based on movement.
 - **Holy Beer Item:** Introduced a collectible that activates double jump.

+# Diary Entry No. 5

+Today's progress:

+- **Fixed Shooting:** Shooting now correctly targets the cursor.
+- **New Enemies:** Added mines, defense towers, and a mini-boss class.
+- **Main Menu:** Worked on the main menu and a restart function.
+- **Parallax Background:** Started implementing parallax scrolling for the background.
+- **Sound Effects:** Added sound for shooting and jumping.